 The Social War: When ancient Rome imploded

 The Social War in Ancient Rome was a conflict that took place from 91 to 88 BC.
-It was fought by the Roman Republic against several Italian city-states that had not been granted citizenship nor given the same rights as other Romans.
+It was fought by the Roman Republic against several Italian city-states that had been continuously dined citizenship nor given the same rights as other Romans.

 Rome before the Social War